“People are always blaming their circumstances for what they are.

 We are all capable of so much more than we accomplish, and often fall short of our potential.

 One excuse I often hear (and sometimes make) is how we did the best we could, and then blame our failure on “the situation.”
 For example:

-- “It might have looked like Mike dropped the ball on that one, but he did the best he could – given the situation.”
+“It might have looked like I dropped the ball on that one, but I did the best I could – given the situation.”

 Making Excuses with “The Situation”

 There are times when this blanket reason of “the situation” is legitimate.
 Perhaps physical constraints, disabilities, or absurdly difficult obstacles presented a “situation” that was impossible to overcome.